Home » How To Breed Sun Conures?

 Most sun conures reach sexual maturity before they reach 24 months old.
 Females (hens) usually mature before males and remain fertile for up to 10 years.

-Hormonal activity will be triggered by increased light exposure and warmer temperatures.
-This instructs birds’ bodies that spring is near, where food and water will be plentiful.
+Increased light exposure and warmer temperatures trigger hormonal activity.
+This instructs birds’ bodies that spring is here, as food and water will be plentiful.

 If conures show interest in mating, provide the right living conditions and a diet high in protein, calcium, and fat.
 Also, add a nesting box and warm material for nest insulation.

 Sun conures are prolific breeders in the wild, which can be replicated in captivity.
-If you combine male and female sun conures in conditions with ample light, warmth, and food, mating is very likely.
+Mating is likely if males and females are combined in conditions with ample light, warmth, and food.

-To pair sun conures for mating, the pairing must be compatible.
+To combine sun conures for mating, the pairing must be compatible.

 The first step is ensuring the parrots are the opposite sex.
-This is difficult by sight because sun conures are monomorphic (no clear physical difference between males and females).
+This is difficult by sight because sun conures are monomorphic, displaying no clear physical difference between males and females.

-A conure bought from a breeder should have an ankle tag with key characteristics like age and gender.
+A conure bought from a breeder should have an ankle tag with crucial information, like age and gender.

 If not, you’ll need a DNA test to determine if you have a male or female sun conure.
 This involves submitting a feather or blood sample from each conure and awaiting the results.